C-Shart/Beetlebergs/Notes/BeetlebergsDesign.md

 Trap Attack, and the `Cannibal` class which allows the beetles with it to devour larvae or dead beetles to regain energy, which can be thought of as a special Triggered Response `Ability`.

+Note that `Ability` and `Trait` classes should both consider if their effects can even be applied.
+For example, a `Trait` that provides a boost to the secondary attack needs the beetle to _have_ a secondary attack to apply.
+As an additional concern, certain `Trait`s and `Ability`s may only be applicable to certain types of beetles.
+This is probably easiest implemented with an `acceptable_types` flag enumeration attribute.

 Implementing `Trait`s and `Ability`s as small shared classes follows the [Flyweight design pattern](https://gameprogrammingpatterns.com/flyweight.html), and should be highly performant and make for very self-contained code.